wheelo/Reducing-WTFs-Per-Minute/README.md

 ## Criteria
 How to analyse software quality?

 - Readability.
 Is the source code legible?
 Is it correctly formatted and idiomatic?

 - Patterns.
 Has the author used common patterns where appropriate?
 Similarly, have they avoided anti-patterns?

 - Testability.
 Are there unit tests?
 How much coverage?
 How hard would it be to add such tests?

 - Data structures(Algorithms).
 Are the data structures used appropriate for the code?
 Are they at the correct level of abstraction?
 Use appropriate algorithms.

 - Changeability.
 How hard is it to make changes to the codebase?
 Is it modular?
 How difficult would it be to change an algorithm or data structure?

-- **Simplicity**
+- **Simplicity**.
 Does the code avoid unnecessary complexity?
 Is it concise without being obfuscated?